alenb/woocommerce-australian-post-extension/README.md

 ##  Frequently Asked Questions

 ####  What is API key?
-This is a key that you must get it from Australian Post so you can use their API, Get your key from https://developers.auspost.com.au/apis/pacpcs-registration
+This is a key that you must get it from Australia Post so you can use their API, Get your key from https://developers.auspost.com.au/apis/pacpcs-registration